dotnet/arcade/Documentation/TeamProcess/One-Pagers/dumps-2.0-arcade-6948.md

 We will have to test this across all platforms.

-2. VS test runner is integrated with our test infra, this should give us the ability to play more with dump management.
+2. With VS-test runner: VS test runner is integrated with our test infra, this should give us the ability to play more with dump management.
 More details on how we are planning to implement VStest runner is (here) [./shared-test-infra-arcade6948.md].

 Vs test runner will give us the ability to get more details on
 *	The test that crashed/hung